 The WHO’s Definition of Stigma

-The World Health Organization (WHO) has labeled stigma (as it pertains to health) as one of the leading contributors to health-based discrimination and human rights violations.
+The World Health Organization (WHO) labels stigma (as it pertains to health) as one of the leading contributors to health-based discrimination and human rights violations.
 In cases of substance use disorders, the disproportionately negative perceptions that the public has about addiction can have profound effects on those suffering from it.

 The Addiction Stigma in the United States